Back Where I Come From: Cover versions

 "Back Where I Come From" was covered by Kenny Chesney on his 1996 album Me and You, produced by Barry Beckett.
 Chesney also included a live version of the song on his 2000 Greatest Hits album.
 Of Chesney's recordings, McAnally said that "As a publisher I knew I was devaluing the copyright by singing it myself instead of passing it onto better and bigger singers, but I did it anyway.
 One of many of my classically bad business choices, but thankfully Kenny Chesney was kind enough to bail me out and cut it again."
+Although it was not released as a single, Chesney's rendition has been certified gold by the Recording Industry Association of America (RIAA).